E-bike

-An electric bicycle, e-bike, electrically assisted pedal cycle, or electrically power assisted cycle is a bicycle with an integrated electric motor used to assist propulsion.
-Many kinds of e-bikes are available worldwide, but they generally fall into two broad categories: bikes that assist the rider's pedal-power (i.e. pedelecs) and bikes that add a throttle, integrating moped-style functionality.
-Both retain the ability to be pedaled by the rider and are therefore not electric motorcycles.
-E-bikes use rechargeable batteries and typically are motor-powered up to 25 to 32 km/h.
-High-powered varieties can often travel up to or more than 45 km/h depending on the model and riding conditions.
+E-bikes generally fall into two broad categories: bikes that require the rider's pedal-power (i.e. pedelecs) and bikes that control the motor with a throttle such as a twistgrip, integrating moped-style functionality.
+Both retain the ability to be pedaled by the rider unlike electric motorcycles and e-scooters.
+E-bikes use rechargeable batteries and are typically motor-powered up to 25 to 32 km/h, some to 45 km/h.

-Depending on local laws, many e-bikes (e.g., pedelecs) are legally classified as bicycles rather than mopeds or motorcycles.
-This exempts them from the more stringent laws regarding the certification and operation of more powerful two-wheelers which are often classed as electric motorcycles, such as licensing and mandatory safety equipment.
+In many places, e-bikes (especially pedelecs) are legally classified as bicycles rather than mopeds or motorcycles.
+This exempts them from more stringent laws regarding their certification and operation, such as licensing and mandatory safety equipment.
 E-bikes can also be defined separately and treated under distinct electric bicycle laws.